rticommunity/rticonnextdds-logparser/MessageCodes.md

 ### LP-12: No transport available to reach locator
 The participant hasn't any transport available to communicate with the given locator.
 This usually means that the participant has some transport disable and a remote host is announcing itself in these transports.
 This warning is expected for instance after disabling ShareMemory only in one application.
+More information available in the following Knowledge Base article [What does the "can't reach: locator" error message mean?](https://community.rti.com/kb/what-does-cant-reach-locator-error-message-mean)

 ### LP-20: The OS limits the receive socket buffer size from X to Y bytes
 Some operative systems may limit the maximum size of the receive socket buffser size.
 For this reason, the actual value of the buffer size may be smaller than the specified in the property QoS: *dds.transport.UDPv4.builtin.recv_socket_buffer_size*.